-Where new residential development is permitted, opportunities to calm traffic speeds and manage traffic volumes through highway design, street furniture, signage and road surface materials should be considered.
+Where new residential development is permitted in Ercall Magna opportunities to calm traffic speeds and manage traffic volumes should be considered.

 POLICY TR2 Public Rights Of Way and Cycling in Ercall Magna.

 The enhancement or improvement of public rights of way providing access for all, including pedestrian and cycle links, especially those that provide or improve access to schools and community facilities and local services will be supported.